 Trump makes that putt, wins one up, and declares himself the club champion.

-Yes, that's right: Trump allegedly whacked his ball into a pond, then decided to claim a little kid's shot as his own, since the kid actually managed to make it onto the green.
+Yes, that's right: Trump allegedly whacked his ball into a pond, then decided to claim another guy's shot as his own, since he had actually managed to make it onto the green.
+(Additional information revealed that Virtue's son was not 10 or 11 at the time, as described above, but likely a young adult at the time of the incident.)
 Then, of course, he names himself club champion, because he, uh, likes to do that.

 According to Reilly, he was never able to actually confirm the story with Virtue or his son, but he did speak to a few other golfers there that day who backed it up.
 And, come on: If someone was actually trying to make up a story about Trump cheating, wouldn't they invent something that wasn't so blatantly, bone-headedly villainous?